SFDC-Assets/PSA-GrantsGov-Integration/README.md

 ## Terms of Use

-Thank you for using Public Sector Accelerators.
+Thank you for using Global Public Sector Accelerators.
 Accelerators are provided by Salesforce.com, Inc., located at 1 Market Street, San Francisco, CA 94105, United States.

 By using this site and these accelerators, you are agreeing to these terms.
 Please read them carefully.